yasnakateb/Chatroom/README.md

 ### macOS
-This project needs Rust compiler (rustc) and the Rust package manager (cargo).
+This project needs the Rust compiler (rustc) and the Rust package manager (cargo).

 ### Building on macOS
 #### Rust Installation :